STEVEN RENDALL – ‘Eighteen Hours and Seventy-Four Days’

 Finally, mention should also be made of the accompanying show downstairs by gallery veteran Euan Heng.
 The contrast between Heng’s modestly scaled, severely refined icons and restrained palette with Rendall’s sprawling disparities and chromatic dissonance is astutely judged and works to the advantage of both shows.
 The complement has a personal side as well, since Heng was Rendall’s doctoral supervisor at Monash University in 2015.
 Both shows are warmly recommended.

-All images courtesy of the artist and Niagara Galleries.
+Images courtesy of the artist and Niagara Galleries

-My gratitude to both for assistance in preparing this review.
+Thanks to both for assistance in preparing this review

 ONLINE RESOURCES